 What is the “date of public knowledge”?

 This refers to the date when a formal federal decision was made about the original Powers Boulevard corridor.
 In this case, that date is January 1998.
-Any development approved after that date is subject to the understanding that funding for noise mitigation may not apply. (e.g., developments within Flying Horse)
+Any development approved after that date is subject to the understanding that funding for noise mitigation may not apply (e.g., developments within Flying Horse).

-- Flying Horse was annexed on Oct.
-28, 2003 (meaning brought into the city limits), after the Date of Public Knowledge
+Flying Horse was annexed on Oct.
+28, 2003 (meaning brought into the city limits), after the date of public knowledge.

-- Powers Boulevard has always been included in all development plans for the area, including Flying Horse, and land (Right of Way) has been preserved for future highway construction.
+Powers Boulevard has always been included in all development plans for the area, including Flying Horse, and land (right of way) has been preserved for future highway construction.

 IF it qualifies, nearby property owners would be contacted during a future phase to gather input before any decisions are made.

-Potential mitigation strategies—if warranted and approved—could include physical measures such as landscaped berms or other sound-reducing features, depending on the unique conditions of the area.
+Potential mitigation strategies, if warranted and approved, could include physical measures such as landscaped berms or other sound-reducing features, depending on the unique conditions of the area.

 A 500-foot buffer from the future travelway edge defines the “study area.”
 Within this zone, “noise-sensitive receptors”—places like homes, schools, parks, and churches— are analyzed using 3D noise modeling.
 The model factors in: